 But secure passwords should not contain such an excessive number of characters that it becomes difficult for you to remember them.

-Experts call it 'password dilemma' or what we call 'password length vs. complexity' (a tradeoff somewhere between a weak secret word for simplicity and an ultra-complex watchword in the interest of security).
+Experts call it ‘password dilemma’ or what we call ‘password length vs. complexity‘.
+You might call it a tradeoff between a weak secret word for simplicity and an ultra-complex watchword in the interest of security.

 It is risky business to underestimate the value of this strong passwords list of instructions.
 Try to adopt as many of these guidelines as you can and you will start creating strong passwords with optimum security;